-&lt;sup>45 She is featured in the MoMoWo Exhibition, see Lucia Krasovec, "Hall Garden, Maria Teresa Parpagliolo Shephard," in MoMoWo: 100 Works in 100 Years, 118-19.
+47 She is featured in the MoMoWo Exhibition, see Lucia Krasovec, "Hall Garden, Maria Teresa Parpagliolo Shephard," in MoMoWo: 100 Works in 100 Years, 118-19.

-&lt;sup>46 On women pioneers in Italy see Caterina Franchini, "Women Pioneers in Civil Engineering and Architecture in Italy: Emma Strada and Ada Bursi," in MoMoWo. between 1918 and 1945, Series Women's Creativity 1, 82-101. https://doi.org/10.3986/wocrea/1/momowo1.04.
+48 Regarding women pioneers in Italy, see Caterina Franchini, "Women Pioneers in Civil Engineering and Architecture in Italy: Emma Strada and Ada Bursi," in MoMoWo. between 1918 and 1945, Series Women's Creativity 1, 82-101. https://doi.org/10.3986/wocrea/1/momowo1.04.

-&lt;sup>47 See Milka Bliznakov and Donna Dunay, "New Acquisitions: Women Architects in Japan", IAWA Newsletter, International Archive of Women in Architecture 14 (2002): 1-8.
+49 See Milka Bliznakov and Donna Dunay, "New Acquisitions: Women Architects in Japan", IAWA Newsletter, International Archive of Women in Architecture 14 (2002): 1-8.

-Heath, 1911 - Barnard Castle, 1996), due to her divorce, and she found it difficult to obtain commissions, hence she resolved to create her agency composed only of women, to then open to men on the basis of their merit (1939-45).
+that the women's divorced status had negative consequences on their professional careers, but above all, it has shown that some exceptional women overcame them with creativity.
+When clients abandoned woman pioneer architect in post-war Britain and activist of the Modern Movement, Dame Jane Beverley Drew (Thornton Heath, 1911 - Barnard Castle, 1996)50, due to her divorce, she created her agency composed only of women, to then open to men on the basis of their merit (1939-45).51

-The Professional Position (3.1) subsection with a dynamic link, includes Dates (from - to) and a drop-down menu for choosing the Type of position (academic, employee, freelance, other).
+The Professional Position/s (3.1) subsection with a dynamic link includes Dates (from - to) and a drop-down menu for choosing the Type of position (multiple choice: academic, employee, freelance, other).
 Through this data field, it is possible to map, for example, those outstanding women who have succeeded in breaking the gender 'glass ceiling', thus gaining leading positions in public institutions.

-Within the various historical-geographical contexts, different reasons drove women, including women pioneers, to become public officials.
-The most common reason was, and still is, that a position of employment in the public institutions assures them the stability that better suits their family duties.
+Within the various historical and geographical contexts, multiple reasons have led women, including pioneering women, to hold a position in the public sector.
+The most common reasons were, and still are, related to the fact that an employment position in a public institution provided women with the stability that better suited their family duties and also offered them an income when their independent professional activity suffered from difficult historical-economic circumstances.